dkleinvelderman/FinTech_Project_3/README.md

 ## Our Algorithm

-SHORT OVERVIEW OF THEORY / MATHEMATICAL CHOICES
+SHORT OVERVIEW OF THEORY / MATHEMATICAL CHOICES / REGRESSION AR AND ARMA

 ## Trading with the Algorithm: Binance and Kucoin